lupyuen/lupyuen.github.io/src/de2.md

 For now.
 Which makes the Blender Configuration a little simpler.

-Up next: We'll set PinePhone's Hardware Registers to configure the Blender...
+Up next: We'll set PinePhone's Hardware Registers to __configure the Blender__ for a single Framebuffer...

 1. Set __Output Size__